 I was born in Farmington Hills, Michigan, however I lived for a few years in Delaware before moving to the southwest of the United States.
 I lived in Arizona for over a decade and completed my undergraduate education at the University of Arizona during the spring of 2016, where I majored in Chemistry and minored in Biochemistry.

 Much of the Earth’s natural resources interact or are incorporated with natural organic matter.
-Soil and water quality, oil and gas extraction, and capacity for waste disposal in soil have been attributed to the composition and functionality of the associated organic matter.
+Soil and water quality, nutrients, and capacity for contaminant disposal in soil have been attributed to the composition and functionality of the associated organic matter.
 Natural organic matter consists of compounds from the decay of plants, animals, and microbes, resulting in an extremely complex mixture exhibiting diverse structural functionality amongst a continuum of degradation products.
 Our group employs Fourier transform ion cyclotron resonance mass spectrometry (FT-ICR MS) as an ultra-high resolution technique capable of differentiation compounds differing by less than 1 Da.
-We employ a 9.4 tesla FT-ICR MS, operated by the National High Magnetic Field Laboratory (Florida State University), with novel data processing approaches to perform compositional analysis of large data sets acquired from soil and marine sediment, wastewater treatment plants, and hydraulic fracturing sites.
-Ultimately, our goal is to elucidate mechanisms controlling organic matter distribution, cycling, fate, and interactions with the surrounding environment to better understand how biogeochemical processes affect and mediate the environment.
+We employ FT-ICR MS, operated by the National High Magnetic Field Laboratory (Florida State University), with novel data processing approaches to perform compositional analysis of large data sets acquired from soil and marine sediments, wastewater treatment plants, and fire impacts watershed sites.
+Ultimately, our goal is to elucidate mechanisms controlling organic matter cycling, fate, and interactions with the surrounding environment to better understand how biogeochemical processes affect and mediate the environment.

-Anthropogenic waste originates from domestic and industrial processes and includes a large list of contaminants (e.g. pharmaceuticals, steroid hormones, preservatives, plasticizers, pesticides).
-Disposal efforts commonly result in the presence of these contaminants within environmental compartments, however, at present, sampling strategies and targeted analyses have been ineffective in determining the extent of water pollution and resultant toxicity that these contaminants bring into effect.
+Anthropogenic waste streams originate from domestic and industrial processes and includes a large list of contaminants (e.g., pharmaceuticals, steroid hormones, preservatives, plasticizers, pesticides).
+Despite water treatment, disposal efforts commonly result in the presence of these contaminants within environmental compartments, however, at present, sampling strategies and targeted analyses have been ineffective in determining the extent of water pollution and resultant toxicity that these contaminants bring into effect.
 These waste streams are processed for both agricultural irrigation and municipalities, therefore a need to evaluate the potential toxicity has arisen to ensure effectiveness of treatment methods and safety in reuse.
 Using FT-ICR MS, methods for screening waste samples are being developed to identify which contaminants persist throughout waste treatment processes and the impact of the resultant discharge on water quality.
-The aim of this research is to provide methods to identify potential contaminants of interest in complex samples such as effluent from domestic and industrial waste streams, where results from screening would be instrumental in focusing targeted analysis towards relevant environmental risks.
+The aim of this research is to provide methods to identify potential contaminants of interest in complex samples such as effluent from domestic and industrial waste streams, where results from screening would be instrumental in focusing targeted analysis towards environmental risks.